ZiyangJiao/FAST24_CVSS_FEMU/README.md

 ## 1. Hardware requirements

-The evaluation requires the following hardware specifications:
+Please make sure you have at least 160 GiB memory and 150 GiB free space on your disk if testing on your own machine.
+Our evaluation is based on the following hardware specifications:

 | **Hardware** | **Specification**                  |
 |---------------|------------------------------------|